Sunwood-ai-labs/HarmonAI_III/docs/README.en.md

 ## 🙏 Acknowledgements

-HarmonAI III's development has been inspired by many open-source projects.
+HarmonAI III has been inspired by many open-source projects.
 We especially thank the developers of AIRA and IRIS.
 Thanks also to Maki.

 ---